chrislupp/Philote-Python/README.md

 - importlib.resources

-Additionally, the following dependencies are required by Philote MDO and will be installed automatically during the installation process (if not process):
+Additionally, the following dependencies are required by Philote MDO and will be installed automatically during the installation process:

 - numpy
 - grpcio